 Did you follow the blog post series on setting up Spectator View for HoloLens?
-The following issues frequently occured when testing Spectator View.
+The following issues frequently occurred when testing Spectator View.
 To make your life easier, make sure you check these troubleshooting tips & tricks:

 HoloLens Sharing Offset